kjolley/BIGSdb_documentation/administration.rst

 *************
 Types of user
 *************
-There are three types of user in BIGSdb:
+There are four types of user in BIGSdb:

 * User - can view data but never modify it.
 Users should be created for every submitter of data so that records can be tracked, even if they do not actually use the database.
 Individual isolate records may not be available to every user if access control lists (ACLs) are configured for the database.

+* Submitter - can add and modify their own isolate data but not anyone elses.
+  A limited range of :ref:`Individual permissions <curator_permissions>` can be set for each submitter, so their roles can be controlled.
+A submitter with no specific permissions set has no more power than a standard user.

-* Curator - can modify data but does not have full control of the database. :ref:`Individual permissions <curator_permissions>` can be set for each curator, so their roles can be controlled.
+* Curator - can modify data but does not have full control of the database.
+  :ref:`Individual permissions <curator_permissions>` can be set for each curator, so their roles can be controlled.
 A curator with no specific permissions set has no more power than a standard user.

 * Admin - has full control of the database, including setting permissions for curators and setting user passwords if built-in authentication is in use.

 .. index::
    single: permissions